Skip to content

 Step 1 Modelling:

-I decided to model a box resembling the Can that will be used for my final project.
+I decided to model a box resembling the electronics enclosure that will be used for my final project.

-In my final project, I will have a water sprayer which is like a box.
+In my final project, I will have a water sprayer and beside it there will be an electronic enclosure which is a box.
 So, to get myself familiar with Laser cutting, I modelled this box.

 I modeled this box using fusion 360.